TheDrJosh/cl-calc/README.md

 CL Calc is command line calculator that I made as a side project to learn to make a interpreter.
 It is messy and inefficient but is a fun proof of concept.

+To install you can either:

+1. Build from source
+2. Install with cargo using "cargo install cl-calc"

 Running the program with no arguments allows you to enter commands line by line similar to how node works.
 Run with a path as the first argument to run the commands in that file.
 (I use ".calc" but is doesn't matter).

 The valid options are: